This section is a justification of points in ‘The Case Simply Put’. The subjects of these points, in order, are

 The area affected is variously reported.
 This article from National Geographic magazine for Dec.2005 states 40%: http://tinyurl.com/7qxe3y9 However, this article from the Geological Society of America dated Dec 2012 estimates that humans have modified more than 50% of the Earth’s land surface: http://tinyurl.com/o336tco

 The GSA’s figure is particularly likely to be right.
 If the National Geographic article is also right, this suggests a continuing rise in the area of land affected from 2005 to 2012, and doubtless this is continuing.

-See also this article on the site of The Climate Institute: http://www.climate.org/topics/sea-level/ , which also includes information on acidification.
-To quote the article, ‘During the 20th century, sea level rose about 15-20 centimeters (roughly 1.5 to 2.0 mm/year), with the rate at the end of the century greater than over the early part of the century.
+An article on the site of The Climate Institute, tinyurl.com/y8pwnwgg, states, ‘During the 20th century, sea level rose about 15-20 centimeters (roughly 1.5 to 2.0 mm/year), with the rate at the end of the century greater than over the early part of the century.
 Satellite measurements taken over the past decade, however, indicate that the rate of increase has jumped to about 3.1 mm/year, which is significantly higher than the average rate for the 20th century.’
 This article also includes information on acidification.

-9 Overfishing and Marine Health The Center for Biological Diversity describes the relationship between human population growth and the oceans.
-It is on http://tinyurl.com/pssn8to To quote, ‘The global fish crisis has become so severe, scientists and wildlife managers are breaking the human population taboo, calling not only for reduced consumption and better regulation, but for alleviation of poverty and “stabilization of the world’s human population” ‘.
+9 Overfishing and Marine Health The Center for Biological Diversity says this about the relationship between human population growth and the oceans: ‘The global fish crisis has become so severe, scientists and wildlife managers are calling not only for reduced consumption and better regulation, but for alleviation of poverty and “stabilization of the world’s human population” ‘.
 This site also draws attention to other ways we damage the oceans, from runoff of fertilizers and other pollutants, rubbish, dead zones and the ‘Pacific Gyre’ where currents have collected a massive area three times the size of France with plastics and other rubbish.
 (See also 13.
 Pollution)

 An article on tinyurl.com/j9werma , is also relevant, but steers clear of population.